aphilippopoulos248/PokeNet/README.md

 ## Stage notes - the decisions that actually matter

 ### 2. Inspect before you train
+Before touching a training loop, I always run `inspect_data.py` first.
-`inspect_data.py` does not assume a folder layout; it treats any directory that directly contains images as a class and merges same-named folders.
+It does not assume a folder layout; it treats any directory that directly contains images as a class and merges same-named folders.
 It reports:

 - **class count** - if it is not 151, the layout is nested differently than assumed